This add-on supports the Automation Framework.

 Removes the specified script from ZAP.

-Runs the specified script to ZAP.
+Runs the specified script in ZAP.
 The script must already be available in ZAP, for example added using the ‘add’ action.

 Enables the specified script.
 The script must already be available in ZAP, for example added using the ‘add’ action.